Career and Learning Opportunities: 3 ways to go about it

 3. Career-related resources

-In the Student Guidance Centre, you can get free copies of career-related resources, such as brochures from various employers or career guidebooks – it's a great resource.
+In the Student Centre, you can get free copies of career-related resources, such as brochures from various employers or career guidebooks – it's a great resource.

 There are are number of resources for upskilling, including business and organisational skills, language skills, cultural awareness, better thinking, professional and technical skills.
 I find these all really easy to access and it's a good way to use your time during the summer.